 I believe that this FODC Draft Plan Strategy falls short on the Soundness Test as described in the Procedures for Independent Examination of Local Development Plans.
-I wish to object by signing below.

-Name
+I wish to state that I would like to be heard orally at the Independent Examination as per the PAC Document Procedures.

-Address
+Name Address

-DATE 20 th December 2018
+21st Dec 2018